-On November 14, 2023, the OEB amended Hydro One's electricity transmission licence23 requiring Hydro One to develop and seek approvals for three new priority transmission line projects.
-This was in response to the Minister of Energy's directive issued October 23, 20234.
+On December 23, 2024, the OEB amended Hydro One's electricity transmission licence23 requiring Hydro One to develop and seek approvals for a new priority transmission line project, from Wawa Transformer Station (TS) to Porcupine TS.
+This was in response to provincial Order in Council that established the new transmission line as a priority project4 and provided direction to the OEB to amend Hydro One's transmission license to develop and seek approvals for the project, issued on the same date5.